oadekoy1/NBA-App/README.md

         7. Copy the new GH repo's URL.
         8. Update the remote's URL: git remote set-url origin <paste the copied GH url>
-        9. Push for the first time: git push -u origin main Have fun coding your new project and don't forget to make frequent commits!
+        9. Push for the first time: git push -u origin main Have fun coding your new project and don't forget to make frequent commits!# NBA-App